dhs-shine/opencode-antigravity-auth/README.md

 | `quota_refresh_interval_minutes` | `15` | Background quota refresh interval.
 After successful API requests, refreshes quota cache if older than this interval.
 Set to `0` to disable. |
 | `soft_quota_cache_ttl_minutes` | `"auto"` | How long quota cache is considered fresh. `"auto"` = max(2 × refresh interval, 10 minutes).
 Set a number (1-120) for fixed TTL. |

 > **How it works**: Quota cache is refreshed automatically after API requests (when older than `quota_refresh_interval_minutes`) and manually via "Check quotas" in `opencode auth login`.
 The threshold check uses `soft_quota_cache_ttl_minutes` to determine cache freshness - if cache is older, the account is considered "unknown" and allowed (fail-open).
-When ALL accounts exceed the threshold, requests are blocked with an error (not waiting indefinitely).
+When ALL accounts exceed the threshold, the plugin waits for the earliest quota reset time (like rate limit behavior).
+If wait time exceeds `max_rate_limit_wait_seconds`, it errors immediately.

 ### Rate Limit Scheduling